We love every recipe we post on this site, but sometimes, one comes along that outshines the rest.

 Thanks to Cafe Lurcat for the delicious inspiration.
 If you’re in the Minneapolis area, check them out and order this salad!
 You won’t be disappointed.

-- 4 firm, tart apples (we used Jonathon; honey crisp or even Granny Smith could work as well)
+- 4 firm tart apples (Jonathon, honey crisp or Granny Smith)

 - 4 ounces Manchego cheese